CodeSleeve/asset-pipeline/README.md

+### NEW Asset Pipeline for 4.1

+Going forward we are only supporting Laravel 4.1.
+The asset pipeline has been refactored to be smarter, cleaner, better.
+It also has breaking changes (because things work a little differently).
+So please use previous v1.2 tag if you need to back go the way things were before.

 ## What is Asset Pipeline?

 For those of you familar with Rails asset pipeline and sprockets, you will hopefully feel right at home using this package.